Bible Study Lesson

 - There was a popular opinion at that time that disease is the effect of the sin

 Q. What do you think is easier, ‘your sins are forgiven’ or ‘get up, take your mat and walk’?

 - It may be easier to say that your sins are forgiven, because you don’t see the results.
 It is internal in nature.
 You cannot see a visible change.

 - But to say to the paralytic man, get up and walk, he must be healed, you can see the physical change and result.

 - I am still wondering what Jesus meant by this question.
 But one thing is clear, he proved his claim to have power to forgive sins, by healing him physically as well.

 Jesus showed his divinity

 It is fascinating to see the faith of those four men and their actions.
 They were willing to bring his friend to Jesus at any cost.
-I think, as a christian, we often bring our friends (who do not know Jesus) tentalizing close to Jesus.
-But the last step of introducing him to Jesus, needs faith and desparation.
+I think, as a christian, we often bring our friends (who do not know Jesus) very close to Jesus.
+But the last step of bringing him to Jesus, needs faith and courage.
 It requires extreme measures.
-Are we willing to take that risk and do something which would seem like awkward, strange and often risky?
+Are we willing to take that risk and do something which may seem awkward, strange and often risky?

-We often forget about the paralytic man, who is mostly silent in the whole episode.
+We often forget about the paralytic man, who was mostly silent in the whole episode.
 But none of these could have possible without his mutual consent.
-He was also willing to go to any extent to see Jesus.
+He was also willing to risk his life to see Jesus.
 He received more than he expected.
 He received spiritual and physical healing.

-Are we prepared to take extreme measures to meet Jesus?
+Are you willing to take extreme measures to meet Jesus?